Pathological Demand Avoidance: New Diagnosis or Part of HFAutism?

 Early Childhood (Ages 3–7)

 In very young children, PDA often looks like extreme difficulty with the ordinary rhythms of family life.
-Getting dressed in the morning becomes a forty-five minute battle that ends in tears — not because the child doesn't know how to dress themselves, but because being told to do it feels intolerable.
-A three-year-old might comply happily if they decide to put their shoes on, but dissolve completely if a parent asks them to.
+Getting dressed in the morning becomes a forty-five-minute battle that ends in tears — not because the child doesn't know how to dress themselves, but because being told to do it feels intolerable.
+A three-year-old might happily comply if they decide to put on their shoes, but dissolve completely if a parent asks them to.
 The request itself is the problem, not the task.

 These children often resist transitions fiercely — leaving the playground, stopping a game, moving from one activity to another.
 They may use creative avoidance strategies that look almost sophisticated for their age: suddenly needing the toilet, developing an urgent question, pretending not to hear, or launching into elaborate fantasy play that makes the transition impossible.
 They frequently use their social intelligence to negotiate, delay, and redirect adults in ways that feel manipulative but are actually anxiety-driven.